myonathanlinkedin/python_app_ppt_generator/README.md

-# AI Presentation Generator
+# AI PDF & PPT Generator

-A modern web application that generates beautiful presentations using AI, with a focus on interactivity and professional design using reveal.js.
+A modern web application that generates professional presentations using AI, with a focus on user-friendly interface and multiple export options.

 ## Features